benbuck/finestray/README.md

 The auto-tray settings are a list of items that each identify a window that you would like to automatically be minimized to the tray when it opens, and when you minimize it.
 The complication is that it's often not trivial to identify a window.
-Because of this, MinTray provides three possible ways, which can be used in combination, to identify a window:
+Because of this, Finestray provides three possible ways, which can be used in combination, to identify a window:

 - **Executable name**:
     This value corresponds to executable the created the window.
 Provide the full path to the executable, for example